 Industry literature – access to Farmanco-written livestock articles

 James Macfarlane joined the Farmanco team in December 2016.
 James is based in Kojonup as a Farm Management Consultant, with a strong focus on livestock and mixed-farming in the Great Southern.

-James brings 17 years of consulting experience to Farmanco.
+James brings 17 years experience consulting in industries external to agriculture.
 He has a Bachelor Degree in Agribusiness and is currently studying a post-graduate certificate in Agricultural Consulting through the University of New England.

 Richard Brake, Consultant, joined Farmanco in 2013 and has extensive international agricultural experience.
 He is currently based at Mundaring.

 Richard is from the UK, but after graduating immigrated to New Zealand and established his own consultancy business, which he operated for 13 years.
 He moved to Australia in 2010 to work as a sales agronomist at CRT in Geraldton.
 Followed by the Indigenous Land Corporation, where he oversaw the financial management of cattle stations in the Kimberley.